 Alternate Centralis Competition Criteria:

 Evidence student has overcome obstacles, challenges, or barriers that have negatively impacted the student's ability to meet the minimum criteria.
-Note: Letter must provide specific examples of any obstacles, challenges and barriers in order for student to be eligible to compete under alternate criteria.
-The High School not offering the SAT/ACT during fall 2020 can be included as an obstacle.
+Note: Nomination letter must provide specific examples of any obstacles, challenges and barriers in order for the student's materials to be reviewed under alternate criteria.

-Evidence student has strong academic potential and is a top student compared to high school peers.
-Supporting data can include, but is not limted to: high school class rank, past PSAT scores, evidence of success in Honors/Advanced, IB/AP curriculum, dual-enrollment, etc. Note: Nominators of students whose high school did not offer an SAT/ACT during fall 2020, should have reasonable confidence that the student would have performed at or above the Centralis minimum SAT/ACT score had the student had the opportunity to take the test.
+Evidence student has strong academic potential and is a top academic student when compared with high school peers.
+Supporting data can include, but is not limted to: high school class rank, evidence of success in Honors/Advanced, IB/AP curriculum, dual-enrollment, academic achievements, exceptional service and commitment to social justice, etc.

-- Student submits their Centralis Scholarship Application found at www.cmich.edu/honors no later than January 1, 2021.
+Students applying through alternate criteria should still submit their Centralis Scholarship Application to email@example.com no later than January 1, 2021.